-If you have any queries regarding English language evidence for your Tier 4 visa, please do contact the Admissions Office for advice.
+If you have any queries regarding English language evidence for your Student Visa, please do contact the Recruitment and Admissions Office for advice.

 Your CAS will be valid for 6 months but can only be used 3 months prior to the course start date.
 You cannot use your CAS more than once.

-All Tier 4 applicants require a valid Confirmation of Acceptance for Studies (CAS) number in order to make an application.
+All Student Visa applicants require a valid Confirmation of Acceptance for Studies (CAS) number in order to make an application.
 You are strongly advised not to book your visa appointment until you have actually received your CAS, as we cannot guarantee you will receive this in time for any pre-booked appointments.
 Information regarding visa processing times in different countries can be found here: www.gov.uk/visa-processing-times

-If you are applying to study a postgraduate research based, taught postgraduate programme or undergraduate integrated masters programme in some subjects related to science, technology or engineering, you may need to apply for Academic Technology Approval Scheme (ATAS) clearance to support your Tier 4 (General) visa application.
+If you are applying to study a postgraduate research based, taught postgraduate programme or undergraduate integrated masters programme in some subjects related to science, technology or engineering, you may need to apply for Academic Technology Approval Scheme (ATAS) clearance to support your Student Visa application.

 If your programme of study requires you to have ATAS clearance, we will inform you of this.
 Please note that it is an applicant’s responsibility to apply for ATAS clearance online from the Foreign & Commonwealth Office (FCO).